Joseph-Pepe/3D-Game-Engine/README.md

     * **Work-Stealing Queue:** A 64-bit lock-free Chase-Lev deque immune to the ABA problem.
     * **Fiber Context Switching:** Custom assembly implementations for Windows x64 (MASM), POSIX x64 (System V AMD64 ABI), and ARM64 (AAPCS64) for ultra-fast (~3ns) context swaps.

+`SIMDCustomWrapper.h:` WideBatch (SOA) and FixedBatch4 (AOS) types will be used constantly instead of standard floats or math libraries.

+`Memory.h:` Review LocalLinearArena and ConcurrentPoolAllocator.
+Note: Standard new and delete are strictly forbidden in gameplay loops.

+`JobSystem.h:` DispatchAsync is used to fan out work to the CPU cores using C++20 coroutines, and YieldFiber handles deep context switching.

 ---

 ## Building the Engine